• ATTENDANCE POLICY

 For programs NOT requiring PTIB approval

-The ECEA and the Caregiver courses of instruction do not require approval under the Private Training Act; and, as such, students cannot file a claim against the fund with the trustee in respect of these programs of instruction.
+Some programs do not require PTIB approval under the Private Training Act, so students cannot file a claim against the fund with the trustee for this program of instruction.

-The institution will refund 100% of the tuition and all related fees, other than application fees, if both of the following apply:
+The institution will refund 100% of the tuition other than the application fee if:

-The refund will be paid within 30 days of the date the institution receives the notice of withdrawal or copy of study permit refusal.
+The refund will be paid within 30 days of the institution receiving the notice of withdrawal.

 EFFECTIVE DATE: December 2017